 Chicken breasts can be a little more pricey than other choices.
 Don’t be afraid to swap out a cheaper part of the chicken or buy a whole chicken and use it for multiple meals.

-Perfect light and healthy recipe for dinner.
+Perfect light and healthy dinner recipe.
+Don’t forget to save a little extra money by using chicken thighs with this instead of chicken breasts.
 Grab your tomatoes from your (or someone’s local garden) and enjoy.
-Don’t forget to save a little extra money by using chicken thighs with this instead of chicken breasts.

-I love this recipe because it can be served cold – which is a perfect meal for my husband to bring to work for lunch.
+I love this recipe because it can be served cold, a perfect meal for my husband to bring to work for lunch.

 Anything in an instant pot with chicken and a cream sauce makes my heart happy.
 This one is amazing.

 Who doesn’t love a good fajita?
-This recipe is a cheap summer meal that you can make right in your instant pot so you don’t have to heat up the kitchen.
+This recipe is a cheap summer meal that you can make right in your instant pot, so you don’t have to heat the kitchen.
 Eat it in a bowl or serve it in a tortilla.

 I love buffalo chicken anything.
-These are really great because, in a pinch, you can use canned chicken. making this an easier and cheaper summer recipe.
+These Buffalo Pinwheels are great because, in a pinch, you can use canned chicken.
+You are making this a more accessible and cheaper summer recipe.

-Here’s another one of those meals you can prep and freeze ahead of time, allowing you to pull it out of the freezer and throw it into the slow cooker as needed.
+Here are another one of those meals you can prep and freeze ahead of time, allowing you to pull it out of the freezer and throw it into the slow cooker.

-I love these meals for summer because when your out by the pool for the day or go to the beach, you have a nutritious, yummy summer meal on a budget waiting for you and your family.
+I love these meals for summer because when you are out by the pool for the day or go to the beach, you have a nutritious, yummy summer meal on a budget waiting for you and your family.

 In my frugal opinion, making a whole chicken is one of the most frugal family-friendly meals you can make.
-It’s the meal that keeps on making.
+It’s the meal that keeps on producing.

-Eat it once and then pull the rest of the meat off and use it for another recipe (or two) then use the bones to make stock.
+Eat it once, then pull the rest of the meat off and use it for another recipe (or two), then use the bones to make stock.

-I actually made this one the other night and served it on those sweet Hawaiian rolls.
-And its not even summer here.
+I made this one the other night and served it on those sweet Hawaiian rolls.
+And it’s not even summer here.
 You could even make this cheaper by cooking a whole chicken and pulling the meat off.

 Honestly, chicken tacos are A.MAZ.ING.
 The perfect cheap summer meal for a family.
 Make ahead and great as leftovers for the next day’s lunch.

-This is not a traditional chicken salad with mayo.
-This is a chopped salad FULL of amazing veggies just in time for summer.
-This is on my list for this week.
-Another great use for a whole chicken and a perfect take to work (or sit at the pool) lunch idea.
+This meal is on my list for this week.
+This salad is not a traditional chicken salad with mayo.
+This dish is a chopped salad FULL of amazing veggies just in time for summer.
+Another excellent use for a whole chicken and a perfect take to work (or sit at the pool) lunch idea.

 I make this recipe often.
 It’s a new spin on rice and beans.
-You can serve it in a bowl and add sour cream, guac, and/or cheese or you can put it in a burrito shell
+You can serve it in a bowl and add sour cream, guac, and cheese or put it in a burrito shell.

-This is a great healthy, low-carb dinner to make use of all those tomatoes and green beans from the garden.
+This chicken and veggie dish is a great healthy, low-carb dinner to use all the garden’s tomatoes and green beans.
 Throw these chicken breasts on the grill and make this a perfect light summer meal on a budget.

-Having a summer get-together?
+Have a summer get-together?
 Try this instant pot idea for an easy summer recipe.
-Serve it over rice, on a bun, or for a low carb option, in a bowl.
+Serve it over rice, on a bun, or in a bowl for a low-carb option.
 Try substituting chicken thighs for chicken breasts to make it more frugal.

-This is one of my favorite meals to make.
+This Italian chicken meal is one of my favorite meals to make.
 I love adding a block of cream cheese to the end to make it creamy.
-Serve over pasta for a nonhealthy yet very yummy summer meal idea
+Serve over pasta for a nonhealthy yet very yummy summer meal idea.

 An excellent dish for summer.
-Whether it’s just the family or a summer get-together, this BBQ Ranch Chicken makes use of the Instant Pot so it’s quick and won’t heat p your kitchen.
+Whether it’s just the family or a summer get-together, this BBQ Ranch Chicken uses the Instant Pot, so it’s quick and won’t heat p your kitchen.
 Feel free to substitute less expensive poultry or cut to make this an even better cheap summer recipe.

 Limited ingredient recipe makes this summer meal not only cheap but also healthy.
+It is easily transformed into a lower-carb dish.
 Serve over rice or on a bun.
-Easily transformed into a lower carb dish.

-This one-pot dish can be made outside on your grill or in an Instant Pot if you are well versed in transforming recipes a bit.
-Using the fresh tomatoes and spinach from the summer harvest for minimal cleanup and a delicious meal perfect for a light dinner in summer.
+This one-pot dish can be made outside on your grill or in an Instant Pot if you are well versed in transforming recipes.
+You are using the fresh tomatoes and spinach from the summer harvest for minimal cleanup and a delicious meal perfect for a light dinner in summer.

 My mom gave me an electric frying pan for Christmas a few years ago.
-This is a great dish for using that.
-Plug it in outside to make a healthy and yummy stirfry.
-A great way to use up all those veggies that are on the brink of going bad.
+Stir fry is an excellent dish to use for that.
+Plug it in outside to make a healthy and yummy stirfry—a great way to use up all those veggies that are on the brink of going bad.

-These are cheap, delicious and Weight Watcher friendly.
-I think the one ingredient that makes these taste amazing is lime.
-Perfect cheap summer meal.
+These are cheap, delicious, and Weight Watcher friendly.
+The one ingredient that makes these taste amazing is lime—a perfect cheap summer meal.

 Pasta Dishes That Are Easy And Frugal

-Any time you add pasta to a recipe, it makes it more frugal.
-Adding all these vegetables that are in season and on sale, makes it double frugal.
-A delicious summer meal.
+Any time you add pasta to a recipe, it is more frugal.
+Adding all these vegetables in season and on sale makes it double frugal—a delicious summer meal.

-One of those recipes that pair great with grilling chicken.
-Add all the flavors for a yummy cheap meal in the summer.
+One of those recipes that pair great with grilling chicken adds all the flavors for a yummy cheap meal in the summer.

 Pork Recipes Great for Summer Meals

-Pork is one of the most cost affective meats you can buy.
-Sausage, pork chops, and roasts are a good addition to your grocery budget.
+Pork is one of the most cost-effective meats you can buy.
+Sausage, pork chops, and roasts are an excellent addition to your grocery budget.

 Oh, my heart.
 Ribs are a favorite around here.
 Being able to throw them in the crockpot and then to the grill is a game changer!
 The best cheap summer recipe.
-Much cheaper to make them than to eat out.
+Much more affordable to make them than to eat out.

-This is a seemingly fancy dish great for summer company.
+This meal is a seemingly fancy dish great for summer company.
 So easy, people will never know.

-This is another great meal to cook on the grill with a side burner.
-Sausage and cabbage are super frugal alternatives to other meat and veggies.
+This dinner is another great meal to cook on the grill with a side burner.
+Sausage and cabbage are super economical alternatives to other meat and veggies.

-Ok…who doesn’t love bacon?
-I’m not the best at pork chops but this looks worth another try.
+Ok.
+Who doesn’t love bacon?
+I’m not the best at pork chops, but this looks worth another try.
 Bacon makes everything better, right?
 Pork chops are one of the least expensive meats.
 And the thought of wrapping them in bacon and throwing them on the grill makes my mouth water a little.
-Adding this to my list.
+I am adding this to my list.

 I just discovered the joy of oranges and pork.
-Ginger added makes for a delicious plus to this dish.
-I will make this again.
+Ginger added makes for a delicious plus to this dish, and I will make this again.

-This dish combines some fantastic flavors and allows for the overflowing amounts of zucchini that happen in the summer.
+This dish combines some fantastic flavors and allows for the overflowing amounts of zucchini in the summer.
+It takes away nothing from the deliciousness and adds to the cheap summer meal.
 Leave out the shrimp if the cost is too high.
-It takes away nothing from the deliciousness and adds to the cheap summer meal.

 Thrifty Summer Salads For Hot Days